DBCDK/rawrepo-dump-tool/README.md

                          LOCAL = local records owned by the agency, ENRICHMENT = enrichments for the agency,
                          HOLDINGS = records which the agency has holdings on.
+                         Note that if HOLDINGS is selected the output might include local and enrichment records if there happen to be holdings on them.
                          Mandatory when dumping FBS agency, otherwise ignored.
   -cf CREATED_FROM, --created-from CREATED_FROM
                          Earliest database creation date (optional).